jrutkauskas/hpc-sql-experiment/README.md

     - Of course, there's the caveat that this would slow the database server to a crawl and possibly cause problems for other users of the database

-- This parallel computation could be attached to a trigger to automatically compute something based on new data added to a table (its possible to add support for concurrency by also utilizing a job id with each parallel computation)
+- This parallel computation could be attached to a trigger to automatically compute something based on new data added to a table (It's possible to add support for concurrency by also utilizing a job id with each parallel computation)

 - The parallel computation is still faster than doing it in a single thread in Oracle, so if I were already doing some parallelizable work in the DBMS, I could use code like this to possibly increase performance